omenxuinsgd/M-TAG_GEOLOCATION-LAPTOP/README.md

 ---

 ## 📜 License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MajoreIT License](LICENSE).

 Happy coding! 🚀